Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

 ```

 As you can see, the tags for our custom elements are added into the HTML structure.
 As we said earlier, web
- components are custom HTML tags the browser can render using our we component code.
-This means they cat like normal
+ components are custom HTML tags the browser can render using our web component code.
+This means they act like normal
  tags and can be styled or have attributes.
 Let's imagine that we create a `post-element` custom element and we have
- the `forEach` loop in `postList` render that, then we,d end up with this HTML:
+ the `forEach` loop in `postList` render that, then we'd end up with this HTML:

 ```html
 <post-list>